 When do your Group Breaks happen?

-Our Group Breaks usually happen from Wednesdays to Fridays.
+Our Group Breaks usually happen on Fridays at 4 PM PT.
 The break is streamed live on our Twitch channel!
 You can check updates about upcoming breaks here: https://zephyrepic.com/shop/category/sports-cards/group-breaks/

 If you aren’t able to watch a live group break, it will be uploaded to our YouTube channel a few days after the break happens.